Learning Gemara is one of the foundational pillars of Torah life.

 Or self-confidence

-When they know the meanings of the words:
+When they know the meaning of the words:

 The Real Outcome